filterpaper/filterpaper.github.io/qmk/userspace.md

 ```

 # Advance wrapper layout
-Exported key map from the [Configurator](https://config.qmk.fm/) may not be favorable to power users that prefers editing layouts in `keymap.c` text format.
+Exported key map from the [Configurator](https://config.qmk.fm/) may not be favorable to a power user who prefers editing layouts in `keymap.c` text format.
 Key map wrapper can be adapted to use json file.
 ## planck.json
 Instead of exporting from the Configurator, create a `planck.json` file with *macro* names that make sense for each layer:
 ```json